ninawaldner/20-Abgabe01-Steinkellner-Waldner/README.md

 2. *Exception*
 3. *Collections*<br/> List of ingredients

-*** Next version ***
+***Next version***
 Collections:
-1.Map:
+1. Map:
-- ingredients: String
+- String ingredient
-- amounts: Integer in milli liters
+- Integer amount in milliliters

-2.Decorations: one decorational item per drink (ananas, cherry, ..)
+2. Decorations: one decorational item per drink (ananas, cherry, ..)
+String decoration

     or
     - List of an order of Cocktails

-Exception:
+Exception: DoNotDriveException
-- drivingCar --> now you can't drive a car anymore (alcohol level)
+- drivingCar () --> now you can't drive a car anymore (alcohol level)